-This book presents a collection of over 50 Social Behavior Maps that are already filled out for common situations that students experience at school, at home, and in the community.
-Consider these “cheat sheets” for you when you’re helping a student fill out a blank map.
+This book presents a collection of over 50 Social Behavior Maps that are already filled out for common situations that individuals experience at school, at home, and in the community.
+Consider these “cheat sheets” when you’re helping someone fill out a blank map.
 The book also includes a blank map template that can be photocopied and used again and again.
 This book is designed for parents and professionals to use with individuals of any age.
-We have found that for those under 3rd grade it is helpful to fill out the maps with pictures or graphics instead of written words.
+We have found that for those under 8 years old it is helpful to fill out the maps with pictures or graphics instead of written words.

 How to Complete a Social Behavior Map